A "brief history of archery."

 1440 AD - The bow shown at left is a 'Centre Shot Stone Bow' from an painting dated about 1440 AD.
 It is interesting to note the split bowstring shown, as this type of bowstring/cable set-up has recently been used on the modern Compound Bows to do away with using the usual cable guard set-up.

-The English archers continued to shower arrows down on the French cavalry until finally running out of arrows.
-The archers then attacked with swords, daggers and even mallets they had used to drive in the stakes.
+The English archers continued to shower arrows down on the French until finally running out of arrows.
+The archers then attacked with swords, daggers and even the mallets they had used to drive in the stakes.

 The Battle of Agincourt showing longbowmen to the front with knights behind.